TetricusLabs/fastapi_crudbuilder/README.md

 ### Infer Create/Update
 This will infer the model for the create and update endpoints from the SqlAlchemy model.
 Otherwise, you can pass in a custom Pydantic model for the data to be validated against.
-This should also be reflected in the automatically generated OpenAPI documentation.
+This will also be reflected in the automatically generated OpenAPI documentation.

 ### Security
 You can pass in a FastAPI Security object to the CRUDBuilder class for each operation type (read, create, update, delete).